mswf/game-a-week/README.md

 In this article I will report on the work, insights and results of 8 weekly experimental projects I made.
 By researching a select amount of AI, physics and procedural generation techniques and applying them in my work I gained a lot of experience in little time.
 All the results are stored in a public Github repository.

+## Introduction
+Like any creative endeavor, a great video game is both a great idea and a great execution.
+Ideas can be found virtually anywhere.
+Execution however depends on a combination of skill and experience.
+Both are primarily gained through diligent practice.
+For this reason, it can be a great boon for anybody wanting to increase their game making proficiency to work on projects with the singular goal of gaining new insights through work.
+The goal of keeping a log of the work I'm doing is to analyze the thought process and through a critical look increase the benefits from these experiments.

 ## Workflow
 I started by reading/researching different concepts through articles, papers and presentations.
 From this pool of information I chose a concept I wanted to work with more.
 Using Unity I would build a working implementation, researching more only when I got stuck.
 After this was running I would couple it with a crude game concept, just something to give context for any further work.